ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 const mean2 = computeMean(mySecondList);
 ```

-### Function syntaxes
+### Function syntax

-As already seen earlier in these tutorials, functions in javascript can be written with several syntaxes:
+As already seen earlier in these tutorials, functions in JavaScript can be written with several syntax:

 ```js
 // Named function